ahadb/node-random-string/README.md

 ##Overview

-The module can be used when you need a function that returns a random `string`
+The module can be used when you need a function that returns a random `string`.
+Default params is a 5 char min.

 ##Installing